aimms/documentation/webui/mapV2-widget.rst

 -------------

 The Map widget allows to display a map in the background and show a network with nodes and arcs on the top of it.
-A simple situation is when a transport identifier indexed over factories f and centers c in the TransNet application (see the "Quick Start: My First WebUI" section) is displayed like in the following picture:
+A simple situation is for example when a transport identifier indexed over factories f and centers c in the TransNet application
+(see the "Quick Start: My First WebUI" section) is displayed like in the following picture:

 .. image:: images/MapV2-1simpleEx.png
     :align: center

+The map displayed in the backgroud is provided by OpenStreetMap organization, see the `openstreetmap.org web site <https://www.openstreetmap.org>`_.

+The network with nodes and arcs on the top of the map must be defined in terms of identifiers declared in the AIMMS model.

-In the sequel we illustrate how to create and configure such a map widget.
+In the sequel we illustrate how to create, configure, and use such a map widget in the AIMMS WebUI.

 Creating a map widget
 +++++++++++++++++++++

-A map widget can be added to a page using the same steps as for any other widget.
-After adding the widget one can click on its
+A map widget can be added to a page using the same steps as for any other widget, see `adding a new widget <widget-manager.html>`_.
-Settings wheel in order to configure the widget.
+After adding the map widget in the Widget Manager one can click on its Settings wheel in order to configure the widget.

 .. image:: images/MapV2-StartLayout.png
     :align: center